A combined first and second order variational approach for image reconstruction: Preliminaries

 \subsection{The space $[BV(\Omega)]^{m}$}

-We recall that a function $u\in L^{1}(\Omega)$ is said to be a function of bounded variation or else $u\in BV(\Omega)$ if its distributional derivative can be represented by a $\mathbb{R}^{n}$-valued finite Radon measure.
+We recall that a function $u\in L^{1}(\Omega)$ is said to be a function of bounded variation or else $u\in BV(\Omega)$ if its distributional derivative can be represented by a $\mathbb{R}^{n}$-valued finite Radon measure, which is denoted by $Du$.
 This means that